cybermelons/gg-struggle/README.md

 1. Installs the .exe file
 2. Modifies the `hosts` file
 3. Locally generates a Self-Signed Certificate
-  - must have openssl installed first
   - installs to the windows root store
+  - copy stored at `%ProgramFiles%/gg-struggle`

 > Is this a private server?